The Dispute Resolution Review: Denmark

 Outlook and conclusions

 The government has focused on modernising the civil court system following the 2008 update of the Administration of Justice Act.
 In 2020, the emphasis has been primarily on handling the situation relating to covid-19.
 Although the Danish courts largely shut down in March 2020, they began to reopen gradually in April, with the focus being on resolving critical cases, handling non-critical cases remotely and flexibility.
-In January 2021, new covid-19 recommendations for the courts were issued, including conducting cases only when a two-metre distance can be kept, using physical shielding where this distance cannot be kept prioritising cases assessed as ‘most critical’ and limiting non-urgent smaller cases after a specific assessment.
-The success of the courts’ adaptation to covid-19 highlights the courts’ openness to modernising the court system as well as suggesting their prompt consideration and implementation of technology to ensure efficient case management.
+In January 2021, new covid-19 recommendations for the courts were issued, including conducting cases only when a two-metre distance can be kept, using physical shielding where this distance cannot be kept, prioritising cases assessed as ‘most critical’ and limiting non-urgent smaller cases after a specific assessment.
+The success of the courts’ adaptation to covid-19 highlights the courts’ openness to modernising the court system as well as suggests their prompt consideration and implementation of technology to ensure efficient case management.

 Moreover, the caseload of the Supreme Court has further been affected by a 2021 parliamentary decision to impeach a former Minister for Immigration and Integration regarding an order to separate couples seeking asylum if one of the pair was under 18.
 The impeachment requires a special court made up of 15 of the 18 Supreme Court judges, who will be unable to perform their duties at the Supreme Court while impeachment proceedings are ongoing.